ethantheman/gotham/README.md

-React Boilerplate with Redux/React-Router and SASS & Express on the back!

-Fork it!

-On terminal: <br>

-1: git clone <br>
+This is my submission for the headlight labs NYC engineering tournament.
+To start the app, clone this repo, cd into it, and run the following commands:
-2: npm install <br>
+1. npm install
+2. webpack
-3: npm run react-dev <br>
+3. npm run react-dev
-4: npm start <br>
+4. npm start

-Open a new browser tab on localhost:3000 & start hacking!